azuline/rose/README.md

 - Support for `.mp3`, `.m4a`, `.ogg` (vorbis), `.opus`, and `.flac` audio files.

+And the following are opinionated decisions that might make this tool unsuitable for you:

+- Rosé modifies files in the source directory, even as early as the first library scan.
+All mutations in Rosé are persisted by writing to the source directory; Rosé maintains no state of its own outside of the source directory.
+This makes Rosé work very poorly with files being seeded as torrents.
+- Rosé expects all releases to be immediate child directories of the source directory.
+And Rosé expects that all tracks belong to a "release" (meaning an album, single, EP, etc.).
+This means that loose audio files at the top-level of the source directory will be ignored.
+This makes Rosé work very poorly with libraries organized as collections of tracks.

 ## Installation

 Install Rosé with Nix Flakes.
 If you do not have Nix Flakes, you can install